Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Experiments

 \section{Experiments}

-In this section, we empirically verify that our stochastic acquisition methods: outperform top-\batchvar acquisition; are generally competitive with specially-designed batch acquisition schemes like BADGE~\citep{ash2020deep} and BatchBALD \citep{kirsch2019batchbald}; and are vastly cheaper than these more complicated methods.
+In this section, we empirically verify that the presented stochastic acquisition methods (a) outperform top-\batchvar acquisition and (b) are competitive with specially designed batch acquisition schemes like BADGE~\citep{ash2020deep} and BatchBALD \citep{kirsch2019batchbald}; and are vastly cheaper than these more complicated methods.

-We demonstrate this with a range of experiments including computer vision and causal inference.
-We show that stochastic acquisition helps avoid selecting redundant samples on Repeated-MNIST~\citep{kirsch2019batchbald}, examine performance on CIFAR-10 and MIO-TCD~\citep{luo2018mio}, which is closer to a real-world dataset, and investigate edges cases on Synbols using different types of biases, class distributions and aleatoric uncertainty distributions.
+To demonstrate the seriousness of the possible weakness of recent batch acquisition methods, we use a range of datasets.
+These experiments show that the performance of the stochastic extensions is not dependent on the specific characteristics of any particular dataset.
+Our experiments include computer vision, natural language processing (NLP), and causal inference (in \S\ref{sec:finetuning_beta}).
+We show that stochastic acquisition helps avoid selecting redundant samples on Repeated-MNIST~\citep{kirsch2019batchbald}, examine performance in active learning for computer vision on EMNIST~\citep{cohen2017emnist}, MIO-TCD~\citep{luo2018mio}, Synbols \citep{lacoste2020synbols}, and CLINC-150~\citep{larson-etal-2019-evaluation} for intent classification in NLP.
+MIO-TCD is especially close to real-world datasets in size and quality.
+In appendix \S\ref{sec:synbols}, we further investigate edges cases using the Synbols dataset under different types of biases and noise, and in \Cref{appsec:acs-fw-experiments}, we also separately examine stochastic batch acquisition using last-layer MFVI models on CIFAR-10~\citep{krizhevsky2009learning}, SVHN~\citep{netzer2011reading}, Repeated-MNIST, Fashion-MNIST~\citep{xiao2017} and compare to ACS-FW \citep{pinslerBayesian2019}.

+In the main paper, we consider BALD as scoring function.
+We examine predictive entropy on many of these datasets in the appendix.
+Additionally, other scoring functions are examined on Repeated-MNIST in appendix \S\ref{appsec:exp_repeated_mnist_other_acq_functions}.
+Overall, we observe similar results as for BALD.

-We consider both BALD and predictive entropy as single-acquisition baselines and compare to our three variant methods.
-We focus on Power Acquisition in the main body of the paper as it fits BALD and entropy best: both scores are non-negative and zero scores imply uninformative samples.
-We ablate the performance and compare the three suggested stochastic acquisition types in \S\ref{sec:investigation} as well as providing performance results for all variants in appendix \ref{app:further_mio_syn} and \ref{a:rmnist}.
+For the sake of legible figures, we mainly focus on power acquisition in this section, as it fits BALD and entropy best: the scores are non-negative, and zero scores imply uninformative samples.
+We show that all three methods (power, softmax, softrank) can perform similarly in appendix \S\ref{sec:power_softmax_softrank_comparison}.

+We are not always able to compare to BADGE and BatchBALD because of computational limitations of those methods.
+BatchBALD is computationally infeasible for large acquisition sizes ($\ge10$) because of time constraints, cf.\ \Cref{tab:runtime}.
+When possible, we use BatchBALD with acquisition size 5 as baseline.
+Note that this gives BatchBALD an advantage as it is known to perform better with smaller acquisition sizes \citep{kirsch2019batchbald}.
+Similarly, BADGE ran out of memory for large dataset sizes, such as EMNIST `ByMerge' with 814,255 examples, independently of the acquisition size.